 Reporters and editors: refer to our Press Room for additional information.

-Contact the Director of Public Relations & Marketing to request approval to use the official College logo.
+Contact the Director of Public Relations & Marketing to request approval to use the official College logos.

 The use and publication of Penn College images — including still images and video — is limited to approved educational and promotional requests.
 The sharing of images for other purposes is considered personal and is restricted to the Penn College student, alumnus, employee, or business and community partner shown in the photograph.